canonical/netbox/docs/customization/custom-fields.md

 ## Creating Custom Fields

-Custom fields must be created through the admin UI under Extras > Custom Fields.
+Custom fields may be created by navigating to Customization > Custom Fields.
 NetBox supports six types of custom field:

 * Text: Free-form text (up to 255 characters)
 * Integer: A whole number (positive or negative)